-When you buy a house, condo, or townhome that is part of a planned, covenanted community, you will most likely be part of a homeowners’ association (HOA).
-The Colorado legislature recently adopted new laws to provide protections for residents in HOAs when it comes to debt collection practices, foreclosure, and landscaping, among other things.
-Read on to learn more about these new laws and how they can protect you if you live in an HOA community in Colorado.
+When you buy a home that is part of a planned, covenanted community, you will most likely be part of a homeowners’ association (HOA).
+Colorado has passed laws that provide protections for residents in HOAs when it comes to debt collection practices, foreclosure, and landscaping, among other things.
+Read on to learn more about these laws and how they can protect you if you live in an HOA community in Colorado.

 An HOA is a legal entity set up to manage and maintain a neighborhood.
 Its members usually consist of homeowners in the community.
 The original developer of the community typically creates the HOA.